vtexdocs/dev-portal-content/docs/guides/Integration-Guides/gift-card-integration-guide/gift-card-integration-guide-provider-protocol.md

 }
 ```

 Once it is there, your store's Checkout will use the serviceUrl to make requests.
-You should do this in a test account so it doesn't break anyone.
+You should do this in a test account so it does not break anyone.

 ## Testing the mock provider